 Justin: I’ll share a story, just promise you won’t tell my Communications Manager.
 She’d probably put the kibosh on a humorous story like the one I’m about to share…

 It’s is a story about shipping manure: Yup.
 I said manure.
 In the 16th and 17th centuries, everything had to be transported by ship.
 It was also before commercial fertilizer’s invention, so large shipments of manure were common.
-Manure was shipped dry, because in dry form it weighed a lot less than when wet, but once water (at sea) hit it, it not only became heavier, but the process of fermentation began again; releasing methane gas.
-As the stuff was stored below decks in bundles you can see what could (and did) happen.
+Manure was shipped dry because, in dry form, it weighed a lot less than when wet, but once water (at sea) hit it, it not only became heavier, but the process of fermentation began again, releasing methane gas.
+As the stuff was stored below decks in bundles, you can see what could (and did) happen.
 Methane began to build up below decks, and the first time someone came below at night, with a kerosene-oil lantern, BOOOOM!
 Several ships were destroyed in this manner before it was determined just what was happening.
-After that, the bundles of manure were always stamped with the term,” Ship High In Transit” which meant that the sailors had to stow it high enough off the lower decks so that any water that came into the hold would not touch this volatile cargo and start the production of methane.
-From there, evolved the term “S.H.I.T,” which has come down through the ages and is in use to this very day.
+After that, the bundles of manure were always stamped with the term” Ship High In Transit,” which meant that the sailors had to stow it high enough off the lower decks so that any water that came into the hold would not touch this volatile cargo and start the production of methane.
+There evolved the term “S.H.I.T,” which has come down through the ages and is in use to this very day.
 Oh s.h.i.t.
 Here comes my Communications Manager.